 I joke, but Climategate does raise one serious matter: a few Hadley researchers discussed ways to avoid complying with Freedom of Information requests.
 If they acted, then their actions were stupid and illegal.

 Let me say that again.
 Stupid, stupid, stupid.

 What could have caused them to act so rashly?
 Perhaps being subjected to 58 FOI requests over a six-day period, and hundreds over the last few years.
 In a nutshell, were being hounded by non-scientists who, in most cases, don’t know their ass from their elbow.

 No, [the emails] have no effect on the science.
 The evidence for human-made climate change is overwhelming… [The hacked emails] indicate poor judgment in specific cases.
 First, the data behind any analysis should be made publicly available.
-Second, rather than trying so hard to prohibit publication of shoddy science, which is impossible, it is better that reviews, such as by IPCC and the National Academy of Sciences, summarize the full range of opinions and explain clearly the basis of the scientific assessment.
+Second, rather than trying so hard to prohibit publication of shoddy science, which is impossible, it is better than reviews.
+Such as by IPCC and the National Academy of Sciences, summarizes the full range of opinions and explains clearly the basis of the scientific assessment.
 The “contrarians” or “deniers” do not have a scientific leg to stand on.
-Their aim is to win a public relations battle, or at least get a draw, which may be enough to stymie the actions that are needed to stabilize climate.
+Their aim is to win a public relations battle or at least get a draw.
+Which may be enough to stymie the actions that are needed to stabilize climate.

-People like Steve McIntyre at Climate Audit and Anthony Watts at Watts Up don’t have to concern themselves with truth.
-They play a cynical public relations game in which they smear their betters, and line their own pockets — even as people in the developing world watch helplessly as rising sea levels wash away their homes.
+People like Steve McIntyre at Climate Audit and Anthony Watts at Watts Up don’t have to concern themselves with the truth.
+They play a cynical public relations game in which they smear their betters.
+And line their own pockets — even as people in the developing world watch helplessly as rising sea levels wash away their homes.

 Frankly, I don’t know how they sleep at night.